Wine Reviews

 Zenato 2015 Ripassa Valpolicella Superiore

-This is not the first time I’ve reviewed a Zenato Ripassa, but that was over seven years ago.
+This is not the first time I’ve reviewed a Zenato Ripassa, but it was over seven years ago.
 I think the world is ready for another.
 On the nose, bitter chocolate and almond frame layers of extracted fruit, almost rasinated in its depth.
-Oak notes come forward quickly, with vanilla and whiskey lactones right glossing over the deep dark plums and blueberries.
-A note of jasmine and tobacco rise into the finish with a note of orange zest and tobacco in the finish.
-Full bodied with a medium level of acidity.
+Oak notes come forward quickly, with vanilla and whiskey lactones right glossing over the deep da,rk plums and blueberries.
+A note of jasmine and tobacco rises into the finish, with a note of orange zest and tobacco in the finish.
+Full-bodied with a medium level of acidity.

 91 Points (Keith Wallace)